 Finding your Bangkok Bank account frozen in the middle of a transaction in Thailand is a stressful situation many foreigners are currently facing.
 Your card is declined, your app shows an error, and anxiety sets in.
 Faced with this widely discussed issue on social media, know that you’re not alone and solutions exist.
 This freeze is not an isolated error but the result of new, stricter banking regulations.
 This guide explains the exact reasons and, most importantly, how to fix it.
+If you’ve recently received a message like this on your banking app, this article is for you:

 The Context: A General Tightening of Banking Rules in Thailand